 It may come as a surprise to some that an American has solved one of the major problems of our time.
-How do you deep fry water?
+How do you make deep fried water?
 It may come as an even bigger surprise that this happened way back in 2016.
 So why are you reading about it now?

 In a video posted to YouTube on 24 May 2016, US chef Jonathan Marcus proves that it is possible to deep fry water.
 It was the “blandest” thing he’d ever fried – not the highest praise, but this watery review is to be expected.